nginxinc/nginx-amplify-doc/amplify-guide.md

 The upper left block displays a total score that reflects your web app performance.
 It's called Application Health Score (AHS).

-Application Health Score (AHS) is an Apdex-like numerical measure that can be used to estimate the quality of experience for your web application.
+The Application Health Score (AHS) is an Apdex-like numerical measure that can be used to estimate the quality of experience for your web application.

 AHS is a product of 3 derivative service level indicators (SLI) — percentage of successful requests, percentage of "timely" requests, and agent availability.
 The "timely" requests are those with the total observed average request time P95 either below the low threshold (100% satisfying) or between the low and high threshold (partially satisfying).